ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 database.
 Then second top level endpoint route `route_assistant` enables three basic categories of operations.
 The first category `fetch` is about fetching user data like chats and historical messages.
-The second category `chat CRUD` is about CRUD (Create Read Upate Delete) operations on user's chats, which allows users to manage their chats.
+The second category `chat CRUD` is about CRUD (Create Read Update Delete) operations on user's chats, which allows users to manage their chats.
 The last operation, `ask question`, is about users asking questions to a selected chat which uses a defined LLM.
-This operation perfromes various validations and uses our `ska_llm` component internally as well in order to invoke the required LLM.
+This operation performs various validations and uses our `ska_llm` component internally as well in order to invoke the required LLM.
 We show a simple high level diagram of `ska_server` component.

 #figure(